channgo2203/channgo2203.github.io/_pages/about.md

 and formal methods including model checking, theorem proving, and static analysis for providing formal assurances that the specification is fulfilled.

-Hands-on architecture design and coding of embedded software and embedded Linux from bare-metal, OS abstraction, middleware, to applications layers.
-They can be machine learning-based SW in robotics, automotive, medical, and aerospace industries.
-Knowledge and experience with HW bring-up, RTOS, communication protocols such as TCP/IP, CAN, BLE, peripherals like PCIe, I2C, SPI, HSM, middleware frameworks like DDS, ROS2, and QEMU-based emulators.

-Deep knowledge and strong experience with design and development of compiler, programming language static analysis from scratch or using infrastructures such as LLVM, MLIR.
+Hands-on architecture design and implementation of embedded SW, embedded Linux from bare-metal, drivers, OS kernel, to middleware frameworks.
+They are SW platforms for AI, robotics, automotive, and aerospace.
+Knowledge and experience with Linux kernel including process management, memory management, synchronization methods, device driver development, and virtualization.
+Knowledge and experience with SoC bring-up, RTOS, KVM/QEMU-based hypervisor and emulation, peripherals and communication protocols such as TCP/IP, CAN, I2C, SPI, PCIe, and DDS, ROS2 middleware frameworks.
+Strong research and industry experience with design and development of compilers, code generators, and static analysis from scratch or using frameworks such as LLVM and MLIR.